 - Improves overall health

-- Can help control and treat a wide range of chronic health issues like glaucoma and epilepsy
+- Can help control and manage a wide range of chronic health issues like glaucoma and epilepsy

 - Can reduce side effects from prescription medicines